greencardamom/Arcstat/README.md

 By default it is configured for 60 Wikipedia language-sites, which represents about 80% of Wikipedia by volume eg. as of January 2024, there are about 65 million articles on all Wikipedias, and these 60 sites contain about 50 million articles, or 80% of the total.

-The task must be broken into at least two VMs.
-Each VM also uses a VPN, with its own IP number.
+The task strains both CPU and API.
+It must be running on at least two VMs.
+Each VM also needs a VPN, with its own IP number.

 Setup
 ==========

-I use this setup:
+I use the following setup with 2 VPNs:

 * 1 computer with 24 CPU and 32GB RAM (that is 12 core x2 with hyperthread)

-* A VPN provider with at least 2 IPs, preferably with gateways nearby Ashburn, VA where MediaWiki hosts.
-Low network latency is key.
+* A VPN provider with at least 2 IPs, preferably it has gateways nearby Ashburn, VA where MediaWiki hosts.
+Ask me which one.

 * Oracle VirtualBox